baehyunsol/MDxt/src/inline/macros/macros.md

 `[[math]] cfrac{-b pm sqrt{b sup{2} - 4 a c}}{2 a} [[/math]]`

 Math macros are special.
 Every inline element inside a `[[math]]` block is not rendered.
-Not even codespans!
+Not even code spans!

 ## Incubator